vatsimnetwork/vatspy-data-project/README.md

 ### Included Sectors

-Since the introduction of VATSpy version 1.4.0, a significant change has been implemented concerning the handling of sub-sectors.
-Previously, there was a strict policy in place aimed at reducing clutter on the map by limiting the inclusion of sub-sectors in the dataset.
+Since VATSpy version 1.4.0, our approach to sub-sectors has changed.
+While we used to strictly limit them to reduce map clutter, we now accept sub-sectors that offer clear benefits to the FIR.

-Currently, we are open to accepting sub-sectors that offer clear benefits to the VACC.
-If you wish to propose the addition of new sub-sectors, we kindly request that you provide an explanation for why these additions are necessary and how they would be advantageous.
-It's important to note that this is not an open invitation to include every single sub-sector within your FIR at this time.
+If you wish to propose adding new sub-sectors, please explain why they are necessary and how they would be advantageous.

 ### Boundaries.geojson

 This file uses the GeoJSON format as defined in [RFC7946](https://datatracker.ietf.org/doc/html/rfc7946).
 At the end of each cycle a FIRBoundaries.dat will be generated and included in the release, for testing in vat-spy [a converter](https://github.com/NelisV/vatspy-geojson/releases/latest) can be used.

-## Who's on the VAT-Spy Client Data Update Project Team?
+## Who's currently on the VAT-Spy Client Data Update Project Team?

-- Niels Voogd - Data Management Team
 - Adrian Bjerke - Data Management Team
 - Danila Rodichkin - Data Management Team
+- Tom Kilpatrick - Data Project Reviewer

 ## Credits

 - Ross Carlson - Developer, VAT-Spy
 - Néstor Pérez - Previous Project Leader
+- Niels Voogd - Data Management Team